 HANSE AEROSPACE e.V.:

 Germany's regulations and bureaucratic procedures can be a difficult hurdle for companies wishing to enter the market and require close attention by U.S. exporters.
 Complex safety standards, not normally discriminatory but sometimes zealously applied, complicate access to the market for many U.S. products.
 U.S. suppliers are well advised to do their homework thoroughly and make sure they know precisely which standards apply to their product and that they obtain timely testing and certification.

 For more information and help with trade barriers please contact:

 Enforcement and Compliance

 Information on agricultural trade barriers can be found at the following website:

-To report existing or new trade barriers and get assistance in removing them, contact either the Trade Compliance Center at www.trade.gov/tcc or the U.S. Mission to the European Union at http://export.gov/europeanunion/
+To report existing or new trade barriers and get assistance in removing them, contact either the Office of Trade Agreements Negotiations and Compliance at http://tcc.export.gov/ or the U.S. Mission to the European Union at http://export.gov/europeanunion/

 Many EU member states maintain their own list of goods subject to import licensing.